PhevosSk/srechallengeflaschenpost/Question1_Terraform/README.md

 - `department` - Department name (e.g., "sre")
 - `project` - Project name (e.g., "challenge")
 - `company` - Company name (e.g., "flaschenpost")

+#hint
+   Storage account's name was supposed to be srechallengeforflaschenpost, but azure allows a name to be up to 27 characters, thus i removed the 'for' and set it as 'srechallengeflaschenpost'.

 ### Resource Naming Patterns
 | Resource Type | Pattern | Example |